dustywhite7/Econ8320/SlidesCode/1 - IntroDataTypesDocumentation.md

 ### None

-Python also has a ```None``` type, that is frequently used to initialize objects, but can also be used to determine if information has been received
+Python also has a ```None``` type that is frequently used to initialize objects.
+It can also be used to serve functions like determining whether or not information has been received

 ```python
 data = None